- Email Address

 Funding and Grants

-I am the Academic Lead for Oral Medicine & Oral Surgery for the BDS programme.
+I am the Academic Lead for Oral Medicine & Oral Pathology for the BDS programme.

 I teach on the following courses: